New South Wales Battery Rebates (PDRS)

 • Be listed on the Clean Energy Council's approved battery list when connected to the VPP.

-• Have a minimum 6 years remaining on the warranty
+• Have a minimum of 6 years remaining on the warranty

 • Meet specific warranty conditions